 The Department of Speech-Language Pathology offers the following undergraduate pre-professional courses:

-The Admissions Committee determines a candidate’s eligibility upon review of all academic transcripts, Graduate Record Examination (GRE) scores within the past five years, a personal statement of professional goals, three letters of recommendation, and 25 hours of observation of a professional holding a certificate of clinical competence (CCC) in Speech-Language Pathology.
+The Admissions Committee determines a candidate’s eligibility upon review of all academic transcripts, Graduate Record Examination (GRE) scores within the past five years (waived for the 2023-2024 admission cycle), a personal statement of professional goals, three letters of recommendation, and 25 hours of observation of a professional holding a certificate of clinical competence (CCC) in Speech-Language Pathology.

 Completion of at least one course with a grade of “C” or better in each of the following areas is required for admission: